GG is back, baby.

 The third vid in the series features the character Maximus Wolfe.
 It begins with him eating a cherry, with the words, “Spotted: a Wolfe on the hunt” across the vid, before it flashes to a shot of a phone and him glancing at someone.
 The caption increases the mysterious vibe, reading, “Look out, M. Some fruits are forbidden for a reason.”

 The new series is expected to follow the basic premise of the original Gossip Girl, centering on a group of upper-class Manhattan teenagers whose relationships and scandals are mysteriously revealed by an anonymous blogger.
 Beyond that, though, the cast teased the reboot will be "completely different" from The CW show in terms of its characters and topics.

 In a February 2021 cast interview with Dazed Magazine, Alexander said the new series is "staying true to the essence of Gossip Girl but with a completely different take on it."
 Lind expanded on that by noting how the reboot will explore many more sexualities than the straight-laced original: "I think that what we can say is this — we’re making a series in 2020 and 2021.
 It’s really important for us to not just talk about these things but also express them as normal things that kids deal with.
 It shouldn’t be this new, exciting thing to talk about, it just exists.
 It’s about normalizing things that used to be different or taboo."

-Fans can expect the new Gossip Girl to announce its 2021 premiere date in the coming months.
+Fans can expect the new Gossip Girl to make its return on July 8.
 Until then, the entire original Gossip Girl series is streaming on HBO Max now, and it's the perfect time for a rewatch to prepare for the upcoming reboot.